Early Start Australia Coomera provides occupational therapy and speech and language pathology services to children and adolescents.

 1 clinic is listed in Coomera, QLD on OTWaitlist.

-No Coomera clinics are currently listed as taking new patients.
+No Coomera clinics are currently listed as taking new clients.
 Status changes regularly — check back, or set up an availability alert.

-Of the 1 listed Coomera clinics, none have confirmed NDIS-aware support on their listing.
-Always check directly with the clinic.
+Of the 1 listed Coomera clinics, none currently list NDIS funding on their profile.
+It's always worth checking directly with the clinic.

 How fresh is this Coomera availability data?